vuejs/docs/src/guide/reactivity-fundamentals.md

 This is the very essence of Vue's reactivity system.
 When you return an object from `data()` in a component, it is internally made reactive by `reactive()`.
 The template is compiled into a [render function](render-function.html) that makes use of these reactive properties.

+You can learn more about `reactive` in the [Basic Reactivity API's](../api/basic-reactivity.html) section

 ## Creating Standalone Reactive Values as `refs`

 Imagine the case where we have a standalone primitive value (for example, a string) and we want to make it reactive.
 Of course, we could make am object with a single property equal to our string, and pass it to `reactive`.
 Vue has a method that will do the same for us - it's a `ref`: